lmrtfy/lmrtfy/README.md

 We strive to provide a frictionless developer experience:

-* Change as little code as possile to use LMRTFY
+* Change as little code as possible to use LMRTFY
 * Call deployed function like any other function provided by a local library

 !!! warning
    LMRTFY is currently in an early phase.
 Things will likely change in future releases.

 ## Quickstart - TL;DR